-In the ongoing case of King v The Sash Window Workshop Ltd the European Court of Justice has held that where workers were not provided with a right to take paid annual leave it was believed that they were outside its scope will have a right to compensation extending throughout their engagement or to the point they are provided with a facility for leave to be taken.
+In the case of King v The Sash Window Workshop Ltd it was held that where workers were not provided with a right to take paid annual leave because it was believed that they were outside its scope they will have a right to compensation extending throughout their engagement or to the point they are provided with a facility for leave to be taken.

 Currently, there are statutory limits on the recovery of sums due from an employer in respect of holiday pay.
 Payments are subject to a maximum of two years back-pay, plus there is a further rule that prevents any sum being claimed as part of a series of deductions if there is a gap of more than three months.

 These restrictions on recovery of monies for holiday pay may be found to be invalid where there has been no facility for paid holiday provided.